 In order to make sure that you do not have any problems of this type in the future, we recommend that you clean up your web browser as well as your computer.
 You can do this either manually or automatically by following the instructions underneath.
 To best make sure that your computer is secured against intrusive programs and malware in the future, it is also highly recommended that you remove the Support.microsoft.com scam automatically by scanning your PC with an advanced anti-malware program which will detect any unwanted software that may be causing such redirects.

 - Guide 1: How to Remove Support.microsoft.com Scam from Windows.

-- Guide 2: Get rid of Support.microsoft.com Scam from Mac OS X.
+- Guide 2: Get rid of Support.microsoft.com Scam on Mac OS X.

-- Guide 3: Remove Support.microsoft.com Scam from Google Chrome.
+- Guide 3: Remove Support.microsoft.com Scam in Google Chrome.

 - Guide 4: Erase Support.microsoft.com Scam from Mozilla Firefox.

 - Guide 5: Uninstall Support.microsoft.com Scam from Microsoft Edge.

 - Guide 6: Remove Support.microsoft.com Scam from Safari.